AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #2 - Pizza Runner/Readme.md

 # Data Cleaning and Transformation

-Because the data has Null and uncorect format type so we need to do data cleaning and transformation before using SQL to extract data to answer questions.
+Because the data has Null and uncorect format type so I need to do data cleaning and transformation before using SQL to extract data to answer questions.

 ## Table: Customer Order

+I create temp table name 'customer_orders_temp' to replace null value with blank value

+''''sql

+CREATE TEMP TABLE customer_orders_temp AS
+SELECT
+  order_id,
+  customer_id,
+  pizza_id,
+  CASE
+	  WHEN exclusions IS null OR exclusions LIKE 'null' THEN '' ELSE exclusions
+	  END AS exclusions,
+  CASE
+	  WHEN extras IS NULL or extras LIKE 'null' THEN '' ELSE extras
+	  END AS extras,
+	order_time
+FROM pizza_runner.customer_orders;

+''''